Leadership Sensemaking for High-Risk Organizations

 Across all topics, workshops share a common design philosophy:

-• Grounded in real work
+• Grounded in operational reality

-• Facilitated, not taught
+• Facilitated, not instructional

-• Bounded and focused
+• Focused and time-bounded

 Core Workshops